kaniobal/knapi/readme.md

 ```
 to /api/.
 The response contains url to /api/<request_id>/ where the answer is given in knapsack_problem.in_knapsack_json along with other info.
 The format of a response is JSON unless user agent is a browser.
+All requests should use simple auth with admin username/password.